stelzinga/MF/Management_Framework.md

 - Assets: the Assets necessary to perform the Activity.
 - Supplier: Suppliers providing input to the Activity.

-Sometimes an Activity is transverse, i.e., it provides an Output relevant to many other Activities.
+Sometimes an Activity is transverse i.e., it provides an Output used as Input to other Activities.

 ### Groups
 Once relevant Activities have been identified, Staff performing the same Activity can be identified and grouped.
 Note the use of *relevant*: It is possible to break work down in many different Activities but it has to be relevant to the Planning.